Completely overlooked till now

 With that Self-Portrait then, yet more distinct in the “Lady with the Mask” above, but in most superior style in the “Cythera Lady” here or in his “Hippocrene” rejected by him and published here for the first time to his 300th birthday Ridinger’s mastership in imaginative improvisation completely unconsidered in the past is proved a further time, now then related to Watteau.

 “ Great artists seldom cite one another literally.
-In some cases they pay homage to a predecessor hinting unobtrusively in their own creations at other ideas ”
+In some cases they pay homage to a predecessor by alluding unobtrusively in their own creations to other ideas ”

 (Dirk De Vos, Rogier van der Weyden, 1999, p.
 36, with the reference to Dieric Bouts [about 1420 – 1475] as the probably first example of “such a fruitful adoption”).